 College Phone Scams: 4 Telephone Scams Targeting College Students

-The best way to avoid this scam is by using a reverse phone lookup service, like CallerSmart, to check for suspicious behavior on the number that called you.
+The best way to avoid this scam is by using a reverse phone lookup service.
+Use CallerSmart to check for suspicious behavior on the phone number in question.
 If you’ve already called back an unknown number and it led to asking for personal information, just hang up.
-You should also check your monthly phone bill for any long distance charges and report them to your wireless service.
-Carriers are familiar with this scam and will typically reimburse you.

 2. Fake Grants and Loans